-Bring the SUPPORT WHAT MAKES YOU ROAR!
+Bring the Distance of the Dist SUPPORT WHAT MAKES YOU ROAR!

 Since 2017 Bring the Roar has resulted in more than \$3 million for Lafayette students and programs.
 From academics to athletics and everything in between, support what makes you roar Nov.
 13-18 at roar.lafayette.edu.